availabs/gtfs-conflation-pipeline/README.md

 ./run --help
 ```

-## The Pipeline Stages
+## A Pipeline of Transparent Transformations

 The data transformations are broken down into stages.
-Each stage's output is written to a SQLite database.
+Each stage's output is written to its own SQLite database.
+This combination of decomposition and transparency
-This allows inspection and manual correction of each stages' output
+  allows inspection and correction of each stages' output
   before proceeding to the next stage.

 ### Pipeline Stage 1: Load the GTFS data into a SQLite database